 Scottish Water costs 85p per m3.
 However, the water companies charge £1.43 to dispose of that same m3.
 So the true cost is £2.28 per m3.
 Not too bad when compared to Strathmore Spring or Sainsbury’s (other brands are available)

 ‘Ah but I don’t pour bottled water down the toilet’ I hear you say, well technically you do but only once your body has processed it.

 Most businesses have little idea of what they spend on water.
-What I would like to cover over the next few articles is the various ways to save water in the workplace.
+What I would like to cover over the next few articles are the various ways to save water in the workplace.
 Looking at both the pros and cons of various systems.
-There is not one fix for all.
-I am going to concentrate mostly on the washroom area as in most businesses that is where the largest waste occurs, but for those of you wishing to explore this further there is some great info at Resource Efficient Scotland (http://www.resourceefficientscotland.com) including how to complete a water audit.
+There is no one fix for all.
+I am going to concentrate mostly on the washroom area as in most businesses that is where the largest waste occurs, but for those of you wishing to explore this further, there is some great info at Resource Efficient Scotland (http://www.resourceefficientscotland.com) including how to complete a water audit.